mobify/pikabu/README.md

         isAndroid: [returns true if the device is an Android],
         isLegacyAndroid: [returns true if the android < 2.3],
         supportsTransitions: [true for transitions],
+        useDefaultAnimation: [true to use pikabu logics for animation, false to describe your own in CSS],
         transitionEvent: [event fired on transition],
         width: [returns document width]
     });